+Family ID Interviewer's Initials Hypothetical situation: Your child is a very picky eater (e.g., will not eat anything but bread every day).
 Has this ever happened to you?
-Yes 🗖 No 🗖 What did/would you do FIRST?
-Did/Would you seek help or advice ?
-Yes 🗖 No 🗖 If yes, at what point, and who did/v would you first t call for help or advice?

-Yes 🗍 (include age, gender, and issue):
+Yes 🗆 No □ What did /would you do FIRST?
+Did/Wou ıld you seek help or advice?
+Yes 🗖 No 🗆 If yes, at what point, and who did/wo uld you first call for help or advice? emotion vioural or e een diagnosed with a behavioural or motional problem that you are to disclose this.)
+Yes 🗖 (include age gender and issue):

-No 🗖
+No 🗆